Do 0-3 start, national TV loss prompt changes for Redskins?

 Could Keenum, who threw three interceptions and lost two fumbles, be benched in favor of first-round draft pick Dwayne Haskins before Washington travels to face the New York Giants and their rookie starting quarterback, Daniel Jones?
 Or be replaced, instead, by veteran Colt McCoy, who’s nothing more than a journeyman and has been sidelined by injury but seems to be Gruden’s guy?

+“The most important thing is we have to have some continuity,” Gruden said.
+“I can’t be changing people every five minutes here.”

-Could Manusky, who was thought to be on his way out during the offseason, be fired as the scapegoat for a defense that has put up little resistance so far, including allowing 30-plus points in each of the first three games?
+Could Manusky, who was thought to be on his way out during the offseason, be fired as the scapegoat for a defense that has put up little resistance so far?

+“You can blame the offense all you want.
+Defense has let the team down and we’ve got to step it up,” defensive lineman Jonathan Allen said.

 Could Gruden be gone before the end of his sixth season?
 His record stands at 35-47-1, with only one nine-win season so far one one-and-done playoff appearance.

-Note: This story has been corrected to show that the Redskins linebacker’s last name is spelled Jon Bostic, not Bostin.